G Herbo: 2014–2016: Pistol P Project and Ballin Like I'm Kobe

 On December 26, 2014, Herbo released the surprise mixtape Pistol P Project, his second project of 2014.

-On April 2, 2015, Herbo guest featured on Chief Keef's "Faneto (Remix)" with fellow Chicago rappers King Louie, Lil Bibby.
+On April 2, 2015, Herbo guest featured on Chief Keef's "Faneto (Remix)" with fellow Chicago rappers King Louie and Lil Bibby.

 On June 9, 2015, after being omitted from the 2015 XXL Freshman Cover, Herbo released a single titled "XXL".
 In response, XXL gave compliments to the rapper, saying he "switches between different flows effortlessly".
 On June 13, 2016, XXL announced the 2016 Freshman Class, which includes Herbo.

 On August 4, 2015, Herbo announced his third mixtape, Ballin Like I'm Kobe, named in honor of his fallen friend Jacobi D. Herring.
 On September 3, 2015, it was announced that Wright had signed with Cinematic Music Group and had officially changed his rap moniker to G Herbo.
 On September 27, 2015, Herb announced that Ballin Like I'm Kobe would be released on September 29, 2015.
 On September 29, 2015, the mixtape was released to widespread critical acclaim.

 On November 11, 2015, Herbo released a collaborative single, titled "Lord Knows", with New York rapper Joey Badass.